Note: this article was first written in 2016 but has been updated several times over the years, especially as things have changed and evolved.

 I’ve been trying to write this article for a while.
 Years.
-While I try to avoid listicles, I’ve found that, at times, they have their uses.
-These are my opinions and observations on what we talk about when we talk about fan theories, and what they are, and how we should talk about them.
+The following is a list of my opinions and observations on what we talk about when we talk about fan theories: what they are, and how we should talk about them.

 No one has an agreed-upon definition for “fan theory.”

 Fan theory is not listed on Urban Dictionary.
+(This isn’t true anymore.)
 It is not explained on Know Your Meme.
+(This is still true.)
 Even the /r/FanTheories subreddit does not have any official stance on what makes a fan theory a fan theory.
-(Note: this has evolved since I first wrote this.
+(Note: this has evolved a lot since I first wrote this.
 See the update at the bottom of the article for more.)

 That’s the definition I’ve come up with.
 I don’t know if it’s perfect, but I think it says a lot.